How to Repair Your Credit for Free

 If you find mistakes or errors in your credit report that you need to dispute, use these free credit repair instructions to repair your credit so you can maximi…

-Next, you need to review your reports to make sure all the information is accurate.
+Next, you must review your reports to ensure accurate information.
 For the most part, you want to focus on any errors that appear as negative items in your report.
 However, other discrepancies may occur, too.

-• Mistakes in personal information, including aliases and name variations that you don’t use; also verify your Social Security number and previous addresses.
+- Personal information mistakes include aliases and name variations you don’t use; verify your Social Security number and previous addresses.

-• Payment history errors that indicate that you missed payments when you actually made them on time.
+- Payment history errors indicate that you missed payments when you made them on time.

-• Inaccurate balances and outdated account statuses that show that you have more debt or delinquent debt that’s really current.
+- Inaccurate balances and outdated account statuses show you have more current or delinquent debt.

-• Negative items that already expired, such as bankruptcies, foreclosures, judgements or liens that should have been removed from your file.
+- Negative items that have already expired, such as bankruptcies, foreclosures, judgments, or liens, should have been removed from your file.

 It’s important to note that some negative items listed in your report may be legitimate.
 If so, you can’t change them.
 Luckily, the penalties will eventually expire.